disastrid/instruments_lab/docs/_research/absurd-music-design.md

 {% include youtube.html youtube="p9_V0XHbbV0" %}

 Pete produced a great number of useless things.
 These includes an advanced AI technology converting the sound of a kazoo into text.
 To be more appealing for the market the "banana feature" was introduced.
-As side projects, Pete also developed a disguise shaker, a Ten oh Ten synth, a pool noodles dance generator and something else we probably missed.
+As side projects, Pete also developed a disguise shaker, a Ten oh Ten synth, a pool noodles dance generator and an [absurd instrument ideas generator](http://www.peteinfo.com/idea/absurd/) <-- please try it!
 Ah..
 Through a successful collaboration with Alice, Pete also focused on an ambisonic chamber based on pool noodle technology.
+Have a look to [Pete's website](http://www.peteinfo.com/portfolio/absurd-instruments/) to discover all the absurdities he managed to explore during the hacathon!.

 ___